 We found that the “nature” of applications can have a negative effect on how long it takes to remediate a security flaw.
 Applications with a high flaw density take, on average, 63 days longer to remediate security flaws than applications with a lower flaw density.
 Large applications or organizations and old applications also slow down remediation.

 But on a positive note, we found that there are ways you can “nurture” applications (even when the “nature” is less than ideal) to speed up time to remediation.
-Over the next several weeks, we will provide three tips – including frequent and steady scanning and API integration – for nurturing applications.
+Over the next several weeks, we will provide three tips – including frequent and steady scanning and employing SCA with SAST – for nurturing applications.
 The first tip, proven to be the most effective method for nurturing the security of your applications, is using dynamic application security testing (DAST) in conjunction with static application security testing (SAST).
 In fact, we found that organizations that combine DAST with SAST address 50 percent of their open security findings almost 25 days faster than organizations that only use SAST.

 Why does using DAST with SAST improve time to remediation?